stiglers-eponym/BeamerPresenter/README.md

 If you start `beamerpresenter` without any arguments, it will show a file dialog in which you can pick you presentation and notes file.

-## Features
-An extended list of features can be found in the manual (`beamerpresenter.1`).
-*	Speaker screen showing notes, previews of the current and next slide, a timer, a clock and the current slide number.
-*	The timer can be configured to change its color as to indicate whether you are in time.
-*	Cache: All slides are rendered to a compressed cache.
-	The total cache size and the number of slides in cache can be limited.
-*	Slide transitions: BeamerPresenter probably supports probably all slide transitions	which are defined in the PDF standard.
-*	Multimedia: You can add videos and audio files to your presentation.
-	A video will continue playing if embedded on two consecutive slides with the same page label (overlays in LaTeX beamer).
-*	Animations: You can create simple animations by showing slides in rapid succession.
-The minimal delay between two frames can be defined in the configuration.
-*	Simple navigation by using links, scrolling, a table of contents, an overview of all slides on the speaker's screen, and shortcuts for skipping overlays.
-*	Draw in presentation: You can use different pens and highlighters to draw in the presentation.
-Drawings are synchronized between notes screen and presentation screen.
-You can use a pointer, torch and magnifier to highlight parts of the presentation.
-	Drawings can be saved to an experimental binary file format.

 ## Settings